The world stands at a crossroads.

 A system is an interdependent set of elements that are connected through a web of relationships.
 These elements can include living organisms (e.g., plants, animals and fungi) and physical entities (e.g., buildings, rocks and water), as well as immaterial social, political, economic and cultural institutions.
 Together, these components interact to produce a whole that is greater than the sum of its parts like a forest or a city.

 Systems exist at different scales.
 They can be as minute as a single beehive that produces honey to as large as the global food system comprised of fertilizer and seed companies, farmers, traders, manufacturers, distributers and grocery stores that, together, produce, process and distribute food to the world’s rapidly growing population.
-Smaller systems can also be nested within broader systems, such as a beekeeper within a national collective of farmers within the global food system.
+Smaller systems can also be nested within broader systems, such as a beekeeper within an agricultural landscape within the global food system.

 What is systems change?